 The angel who came to Cornelius called his alms and prayers “a memorial before God.”

 In the Bible a memorial is usually a reminder to us (humans) about some aspect of God and our relationship to Him.
-Feasts (the Passover, the Lord’s Supper) are called memorials.
+Feasts (the Passover, the Lord’s Supper) are called memorials (Exodus 13:9, 1 Corinthians 11:24).
 They remind us of God’s action on our behalf.
-The memorial manna sample was a reminder of God’s care in giving the Israelites daily food.
-The extravagant anointing of Jesus’ feet by an unnamed woman at Simon's dinner was the memorial she left to us as someone who loved well.
+The memorial manna sample was a reminder of God’s care in giving the Israelites daily food (Exodus 16:32).
+The extravagant anointing of Jesus’ feet by Mary of Bethany at Simon's dinner was the memorial she left to us as someone who loved well (Matthew 26:13).
 Here, though, the memorial goes the other way.
-Cornelius’s alms and prayers reminded God of him.
+Cornelius’s alms and prayers reminded God of him (Acts 10:4).

 I believe our prayers operate in the same way.
-It’s comforting to think of petitions uttered on behalf of friends, kids, family members, communities, countries, leaders, even the world as little crosses beside the streets of heaven – little reminders to God: Don’t forget Susie with cancer, Doug the prodigal, Chad the missionary, my Prime Minister, the victims of the Haiti earthquake… Let’s keep praying and maintaining our memorials as strong, fresh, and urgent before God.
+It’s comforting to think of petitions uttered on behalf of friends, kids, family members, communities, countries, leaders, even the world as little crosses beside the streets of heaven – little reminders to God: Don’t forget Susie with cancer, Doug the prodigal, Chad the missionary, my Prime Minister, the victims of current natural disasters… Let’s keep praying and maintaining our memorials as strong, fresh, and urgent before God.

 PRAYER: Dear God, thank You for this picture of my prayers.
 Help me to understand the seriousness and necessity of them.
 Amen.